pnovo/pNovoM/README.md

 Input **pMerge.exe param_MergeMirror.txt** in command line and wait for processing.
 When finish, two mgf files named “output_trypsin.mgf” and “output_LysargiNase.mgf” will be generated.
 The number of spectra in these two mgf files is equal, spectra in the same place are mirror pairs.

-Then  **pNovoM.exe param_deNovoMirror.txt**, after a few hours, pNovoM will generate a result file named denovo_results.txt.
+Then input **pNovoM.exe param_deNovoMirror.txt**, after a few hours, pNovoM will generate a result file named denovo_results.txt.